 Most mergers receive informal clearance from the ACCC within eight weeks from the date on which the ACCC commences its market inquiries.

 More complex mergers may require a two-stage review, which involves the ACCC conducting two rounds of market inquiries, punctuated by the publication by the ACCC of a Statement of Issues.
 A Statement of Issues sets out the concerns identified by the ACCC during its first round of market inquiries and forms the focus of the ACCC’s second round of market inquiries.
 In cases where the ACCC publishes a Statement of Issues, the clearance process takes 12 weeks or – as is usually the case – substantially longer.
-For example, the clearance processes for FOXTEL’s acquisition of the Franklins supermarket chain, Foxtel’s acquisition of Austar, APA’s acquisition of Epic, APA’s acquisition of Hastings Diversified Utilities Fund and Nestlé’s acquisition of Pfizer’s infant nutrition business each took at least six months.
+For example, the clearance processes for Metcash’s acquisition of the Franklins supermarket chain, Foxtel’s acquisition of Austar, APA’s acquisition of Epic, APA’s acquisition of Hastings Diversified Utilities Fund and Nestlé’s acquisition of Pfizer’s infant nutrition business each took at least six months.
 In 2012–2013, the ACCC issued Statements of Issues in 10 mergers.

 Informal clearance results in the ACCC providing a letter of comfort to the acquirer, stating that it does not intend to oppose the acquisition based on the information considered.
 It does not confer statutory immunity and is not subject to merits review.
 It is rare for the ACCC to provide a letter of comfort to the acquirer and subsequently decide to oppose an acquisition.
 We are only aware of two instances where this has occurred since 1974.
 In one of those instances, we understand the ACCC considered that the acquirer deliberately misled it.
 In the other instance, the ACCC considered that a material change in circumstances occurred after it issued the letter of comfort.

 During the informal clearance process, the ACCC will protect the identity of complainants.